shimanauskas/sandrasforth/README.md

 Large part of Avocado is threaded code.
 There is no limit on the number of primitives used, however, each primitive should contain only a handful of assembly instructions.

-## The IO System

-There's a pair of buffers for input and output. `accept` reads input and places it in the `in` buffer.
-Each invocation of `key` then accesses the buffer and reads a character from it onto the stack.
-Then, `emit` can take that character and put it in the `out` buffer, which we can `flush`.

-`in` and `out` buffers are circular.

 ## Prerequisites

 * `make`